-One of the requirements from the HERBADROP communities was to implement specific use cases, such as identifying duplicates amongst specimens from the different museums.
+The HERBADROP communities have expressed their wish to implement specific use cases such as identifying duplicates amongst specimens from the different museums.
+This kind of requirement is very useful to improve EUDAT services.
 Another example of policy is long term preservation that involves a number of controls including file format verification and metadata quality.
 Amongst HERBADROP users, two partners of the community have proposed practical scenarios for data curation: Digitarium [14] and the Royal Botanic Garden of Edinburgh (RGBE).